Popcorn (1991 film): Plot

-As they go through Dr. Mnesyne's trunks of equipment, they find a short cult film called Possessor, which greatly resembles Maggie's dreams.
-Davis informs them Lanyard Gates, the film's director, killed his own family while shooting the final scene before setting the theater on fire, trapping the audience inside.
-Maggie soon becomes obsessed with Possessor and tries to figure out why she has been dreaming about it.
-When she asks her mother if she has heard of Gates or Possessor, Suzanne becomes uncomfortable; she urges Maggie to quit the festival and wants them to go away together.
-After Maggie goes to bed, Suzanne receives another prank call from someone she believes to be Gates.
-He tells her to meet him at Dreamland so they can talk and advises her to bring a gun.
+In his inventory, they find a short cult film called Possessor, which resembles Maggie's dreams.
+Lanyard Gates, the director, killed his family while shooting the final scene, then set the theater on fire.
+When Maggie asks her mother Suzanne about the film, she dismisses it, urging Maggie to quit the festival.
+Later, Suzanne receives a call from someone who tells her to meet them at Dreamland and bring a gun.
+Once there, she has visions and is attacked by a shadowy figure.